Christopher Kulendran Thomas “New Eelam: Bristol” at Spike Island, Bristol

 AB: How do the aesthetics of corporate luxury feed into the project?
 From the houseplant and the millennial-pink lighting to the HAY furniture, New Eelam’s installations seem to nod to the calculated minimalism seen in the offices of Silicon Valley start-ups.

-CKT: You might not believe this, but the pink lights are actually highly utilitarian—they’re grow lights.
-For the exhibition at MCA Chicago, Annika designed a hydroponic irrigation system that we are continuing to develop and expand with each new installation.
-The car model analogy I gave earlier really sums up how we treat these exhibition spaces: as new opportunities to further develop both concepts and technologies we are thinking about between each show.
-We like to reframe the institutional space as a more open and discursive platform; it’s an idea that refutes the preciousness of the gallery space.
-With that said, we are also interested in how a brand can communicate as an artist, or how the space of art can be used to experiment with commercial or political communication strategies.
-I believe that art can offer more depth or nuance than would typically be possible with other communication forms.
+CKT: Well, the pink lights are actually highly utilitarian—they’re grow lights.
+For the exhibition at MCA Chicago, Annika designed a hydroponic system that we’re continuing to develop with each new installation.
+As I said, our exhibitions are opportunities for us to experiment with some of the design and the technologies that can be implemented in our homes.
+In that respect our shows are like an open and discursive R&D space.
+And I guess we’re interested in how a brand can communicate as an artist, or how the space of art can be used to experiment with how commercial or political communication can be done in more nuanced ways.
+I think the space of art can allow for more depth or nuance than would typically be possible with other communication forms.

 AB: How is your current exhibition at Spike Island organized?

-CKT: The installation from MCA Chicago gives a good idea [of] what the presentation at Spike Island looks like.
-It features three hydroponic home-farming systems presented here as living sculptures, creating an immersive environment in which visitors can sit down, relax, and watch our film 60 million Americans can’t be wrong (2018).
-The concept space is decorated with a painting from my ongoing project When Platitudes Become Form, which incorporates original artworks by artists who have become successful in Sri Lanka’s regional post–civil war art boom, and asks what counts as contemporary in different contexts.
+CKT: It features three hydroponic home-farming systems presented as living sculptures, that create an immersive environment in which visitors can sit down, relax, and watch our film 60 million Americans can’t be wrong (2018).
+The concept space is decorated with a painting from my ongoing project When Platitudes Become Form, which incorporates original artworks by artists who have become successful in Sri Lanka’s regional post–civil war art boom, and asks what counts as ‘contemporary’ in different contexts.
 In addition, light boxes featuring New Eelam’s image campaign are displayed around the perimeter gallery, along with smaller photographic works decorating the main gallery.
-A series of eight newly commissioned microvideos that borrow their form from social media campaigns are displayed on square screens around the perimeter.
+A series of eight newly commissioned videos that borrow their form from social media campaigns are displayed on square screens around the perimeter.

 AB: From Brexit to Trump’s election, a lot has happened since you began working on New Eelam.
 Where does this project situate itself amid contemporary politics and the new era of austerity facing the United Kingdom post-Brexit?

 CKT: If nationalists exert increasing power over our countries, then maybe it’s up to the rest of us to build a different kind of future beyond national borders.
-Our ambition in developing a global housing platform is to democratize something that is available right now only to the very wealthy.
-It tackles one section of the stack of contemporary global crises, the housing part, and uses the competitive logic of capitalism to grow a different model of real estate.
-New Eelam congregates the contemporary antagonism between renter and owner—a classic dilemma a lot of people face between the perceived security of home ownership versus the relative flexibility of renting—and the idea of housing as an investment.
-For the very wealthy, that real estate is part of a diversified portfolio of investments, whereas for most owners, it’s the whole package.
-We want to reduce this binary by incrementally increasing collective home ownership.
+Our ambition in developing a global housing platform is to democratize something that’s available right now only to the very wealthy—namely the ability to choose where you live.
+As I said, it’s an experminet to see if we can grow a different kind of economic model out of, rather than in opposition to, the existing economic system.
+Potentially we can resolve an antagonism that I believe is fundamental to our present econmic system—the antagonism between renter and owner, which produces a classic dilemma that a lot of people face, between the perceived security of home ownership versus the relative flexibility of renting.
+For the very wealthy, real estate is part of a diversified portfolio of investments, whereas for most home owners, it will account for the majority of their investments and usually leveraged to the hilt with a mortgage.
+We want to reduce this binary between renter and owner, while enabling greater flexibility through collective ownership.

-AB: The project proposes a new collective of home ownership; what, if anything, is the role of the individual in New Eelam?
+AB: The project proposes a new form of collective home ownership; what, if anything, is the role of the individual in New Eelam?

-CKT: Existing technology platforms have greatly distorted our perceptions of self and collective.
-The so-called sharing economy is a misnomer; it’s not about sharing but [about] renting every part of your life.
-Current sharing economies are great at creating a bond of trust between buyer and seller, between host and guest and driver and rider, but they’re very bad at analyzing the whole picture, including their impact on the preexisting system.
-We are interested in what an actual sustainable sharing economy can be at the level of ownership, and we are currently developing a way to apply the profits to community projects in the neighborhoods where real estate value is increasing fastest.
+CKT: The so-called sharing economy is a misnomer; it’s not about sharing but [about] renting every part of your life.
+Current ;sharing economy’ businesses have been great at creating a bond of trust between buyer and seller—between host and guest or between driver and rider—but they’ve been very bad at taking into accoun anyone else affected by that transaction.
+We’re interested in what an actual sharing economy can be on the level of ownership, and we’e currently developing a way to put a bit more of the upside from real estate back into community projects in the neighborhoods where real estate value is increasing fastest.

 AB: So New Eelam is more about creating an optimized platform for future living?

-CKT: We are interested in different kinds of standardization—what you have when you see a near-perfect market for short-stay holiday rentals; the common denominator is the minimum viable apartment, which becomes the kind of standard for what writers have called “airspace.”
-The iPhone is another reference point—it was a giant leap in what a communication device could be.
-But now every smartphone looks the same and maintains the same platform.
+CKT: Well questions about standardization are interesting here.
+What you already have now is a near-perfect market for short-stay holiday rentals; and the aesthetics that you see emerge from those networks is kind of the lowest common denominator of the ‘minimum viable apartment’, which becomes the kind of standard for what writers have called “airspace.”
+But the iPhone is a very different example of stamdardization—it was a giant leap in what a communication device could be and now every smartphone looks exactly the same but people are nevertheless personally attached to their phones because of the infinite utility and personalization that’s possible through the ecosystem that’s built on top of it.
 What’s significant about the iPhone is the whole ecosystem that has been enabled by it.
-Even though the form factor is standardized, people are attached to their phones because of the infinite level of personalization that can come from that ecosystem.
-Our design challenge is to make the iPhone or Tesla of housing.
+Even though the form factor is standardized.
+Our design challenge is to make the iPhone of housing.

 at Spike Island, Bristol